 A: Each level typically lasts for 10 weeks.
-There is a test at the end of week 5 and 10.
-Depending on your results in week 5, you may move up to the next level.
+There is a test at the end of week 5 and 9 and most class do mini progress tests every week.
+Depending on your test results in week 5 and 9, you may move up to the next level.

 Q. Does NZLC offer internship programmes?

 A: For more information on our packages see here: Packages

 Q: Do you focus much on conversation in class?

 Your teacher will cover all important aspects of English language learning during your course however there is a big emphasis on communication.